rmcclain3/motif-generator/README.md

 I found that just listening to samples, trying to come up with the answer before peeking, and then continuing to sing the sample for a minute or two before moving on has greatly improved my ear.
-I liked doing it a lot more than using the ear training software, and all I needed was my phone.
-Having bootstrapped myself into a better set of ears, I am lately getting back into ear training software and transcribing to improve.
+I liked doing it a lot more than using ear training software, and all I needed was my phone.
+Having bootstrapped myself into a better set of ears, I am lately getting back into ear training software and transcribing.

+Each of these samples starts with a tonic cue, which is an arpeggiated major or minor triad.
+This provides some context to establish a key.
+I have experimented with no cue (sticking with a single key) and 1,5,1 as a cue also.
+Adding the cue happened after I read Dan Harrison's books, which emphasized the importance of the dominant pitch for tonal hearing.
+Using the cue to try and force your ear into a key allows for hearing chromatic passages as outside notes.
+My goal has been to recognize all 12 relative pitches.

 ## Using the Samples

 To try out some samples, find the zip file, MrEar.zip, download the zip file, and import the collections in the folders into a music library or onto a mobile device.
-Use a music app that can will display id3 lyrics embedded in mp3 files (I have used the built in iPhone music app and MP3+ Player for iPhone).
+Use a music app that can display id3 lyrics embedded in mp3 files (I have used the built in iPhone music app and MP3+ Player for iPhone).
 I would be interested in knowing of others for iPhone.
-Getting new samples onto the iPhone while experimenting has also been a tremendous pain!
-And one version of IOS dropped the lyrics display capability (but now back).
+Getting new samples onto the iPhone using iTunes while experimenting has been a tremendous pain!
+And one version of IOS dropped the lyrics display capability altogether (but now back).

 I always use random shuffle and repeat 1 song when playing them.

-## Generating the gm Samples
+## Generating New Samples

+Anyone interested in trying something different could vary the steps outlined below.
+Maybe try some of the options.
+I could say a lot more about things I've tinkered with.
+Adding the

 The following steps assume a unix environment (I use Cygwin).